 Comments, Concerns or Complaints about the landfill?
-Noise?
+[2-27-23 NOTE: We are working on a comprehensive Landfill Complaint Form for this website.
+In the meantime… (continue reading)] Noise?
 Odor?
 Roadside trash?
 Litter blowing from trucks?
 Landfill activity outside hours of operation?
 Something else?
 Below are some options to make them known, but SWAC (the Solid Waste Advisory Council) requests you also make them aware.
 It is important that these get documented.

 First, email SWAC:

 Send your comments/concerns/complaints to Daniel Redick (Benton County Solid Waste & Water Quality coordinator) Daniel.firstname.lastname@example.org and put “Attn: SWAC” in the subject line.

 In the body, be sure to state that you want your comment/concern/complaint to be added to the SWAC “packet” (this is the packet of documents provided to the members in advance of meetings; it also makes sure your issue becomes part of the public record – i.e., documentation!)